By James Eliot, Markets & Finance Editor

 Common Mistakes and What to Avoid

-1. Overestimating Interest Gains: Many consumers fall into the trap of thinking that a high APY is sufficient for their savings strategy.
+Overestimating Interest Gains: Many consumers fall into the trap of thinking that a high APY is sufficient for their savings strategy.
 For instance, those who kept their funds in a Marcus account expecting 4.75% returns while inflation was at 3.7% failed to recognize that the real rate of growth was effectively only 1.05%.
+This common oversight serves as a reminder of why assessing total returns is critical in a financial strategy.

-3. Neglecting Investment Alternatives: A survey indicated that approximately 40% of millennials are locking too much capital in savings accounts instead of investing it.
+Neglecting Investment Alternatives: A survey indicated that approximately 40% of millennials are locking too much capital in savings accounts instead of investing it.
 Many could instead yield returns between 10-12% annually in index funds, which underscores the opportunity cost associated with overly conservative financial habits.
+This is a critical lesson found in our evaluation of smarter asset allocation strategies.

 Where This Is Heading